dceluis/kznllm.nvim/README.md

    }
 ```

-3. Add the plugin to your Neovim configuration using [plug.vim](https://github.com/junegunn/vim-plug):
+2.2 Or, add the plugin to your Neovim configuration using [plug.vim](https://github.com/junegunn/vim-plug):
 ```vim
    Plug 'chottolabs/kznllm.nvim'
    Plug 'nvim-lua/plenary.nvim'